How to Start an Email: Greetings, Opening Lines, and Examples That Work

 • I appreciate your interest in [Subject].

-Providing iInformation or updates:
+Providing information or updates

 • Sharing the latest updates on [Subject].

-• Here’s the progress report on [Project/Subject].
+• Here is the progress report on [Project/Subject].

 • Just a quick update regarding [Subject].